 In truth, it wasn't removing dust from the lens but using a new lens entirely that led to the discovery.
 Back in early 2017, a team of researchers from the Carnegie Institution for Science in Washington, D.C. were looking for the possible fabled "Planet Nine" that some think might exist beyond Pluto.
 To do this, they were using something called the Dark Energy Camera, which was attached to a telescope at the Cerro Tololo Observatory in Chile.

 This super powerful telescope didn't find the rumoured planet (yet!), but it did come across a surprising group of small objects near Jupiter.
 But what were they?
 Just asteroids passing through?

 Another year of research was needed before the team could say for sure that Jupiter was the proud owner of a dozen more moons than we previously thought.
 Their ability to hide until now mostly came down to their small size.
 Each is only 1 to 3 kilometres (0.6 to 1.8 miles) wide.

 The 12 new moons are also pretty far from Jupiter.
-They are part of the outer most group of moons—far from the larger and more well-known Galilean moons like Io, Europa, and Enceladus.
+They are part of the outer most group of moons—far from the larger and more well-known Galilean moons like Io and Europa.
 They are also what are known as retrograde moons.
 This means that they orbit in the opposite direction to Jupiter's rotation.
 That is cool, except for the fact that one of them, Valetudo, is prograde.
 It orbits with Jupiter's rotation ... and is probably going to collide with one of its lunar siblings some day!

 Poor Jupiter.
 Not only does it have 12 more kids than it thought, it has to worry about one of them who keeps trying to headbutt his brothers and sisters.
 Yikes!